 There are no known genetic implications of RCVS.

 PROGNOSIS — Most patients with RCVS have complete resolution of headaches and angiographic abnormalities within days to weeks.
-Less than 15 to 20 percent are left with residual deficits from stroke, and in most cases the deficits are relatively minor (ie, 90 to 95 percent have a modified Rankin scale score (table 4) of 0 to 2 at discharge).
-Progressive vasoconstriction resulting in progressive symptoms or death [43,47-49] can occur in rare cases.
+Less than 15 to 20 percent are left with residual deficits from stroke, and in most cases the deficits are relatively minor (ie, 90 to 95 percent have a modified Rankin scale score (table 5) of 0 to 2 at discharge).
+Progressive vasoconstriction resulting in progressive symptoms or death [49,53-55] can occur in rare cases.
+Retrospective data suggest that baseline infarction and glucocorticoid exposure are predictors of poor outcome .

 SUMMARY AND RECOMMENDATIONS